-A wearable mobile computer allows for a hands-free operation and maximizes worker’s productivity by letting them keep their eyes on the task.
+A wearable mobile computer allows for a hands-free operation and maximizes workers’ productivity by letting them focus on the task.
 Wearables usually have sophisticated voice-directed applications and are easy to use.

 This is another common type of mobile computer found across many industries, particularly transportation.

-Specialized smartphones and tablets for commercial purposes are also an available option.
+Specialized smartphones for commercial purposes are also an available option.
 These devices are usually highly customizable and offer high-speed Wi-Fi connectivity as well.